-Franklin’s favorite celebration of fall returns October 29 from 10 a.m. – 6 p.m.
-The festival stretches along Main Street and its avenues and offers tons of festive fun for families.
+Middle Tennessee’s largest fall festival returns October 29 from 10 a.m. – 6 p.m.
+With over 65,000 people in attendance, the festival stretches along Main Street in downtown Franklin and its avenues and offers tons of festive fun for families!

 What to Expect